-Where Is It?
-Puerto Rico is in the Caribbean sea, to the east of the Dominican Republic and to the west of the US Virgin Islands.
+- Location: Puerto Rico is in the Caribbean, to the east of the Dominican Republic and to the west of the US Virgin Islands.

-What Can I Do There?
-One of the highlights of a trip to Puerto Rico is visiting the bioluminescent plankton on beaches in Fajardo and Vieques.
+- What to do: One of the highlights of a trip to Puerto Rico is visiting the bioluminescent plankton on beaches in Fajardo and Vieques.
 Aside from that, pass your days sunbathing on beaches, hiking in the rain-forests, or exploring underwater as part of a snorkeling or diving trip.

 The US Virgin Islands is an unincorporated organized territory the United States in the Caribbean.

-Where Is It?
-You can find the US Virgin Islands in the Caribbean sea, to the east of Puerto Rico.
+- Location: You can find the US Virgin Islands in the Caribbean, to the east of Puerto Rico.

-What Can I Do There?
-Spend your time relaxing on the beach, snorkeling or diving with sea-life, or hike in the Virgin Islands National Park.
+- What to do: Spend your time relaxing on the beach, snorkeling or diving with sea-life, or hike in the Virgin Islands National Park.
 A particularly fun activity is the movie nights on Water Island, which are held every Monday.
 Hang out with locals on the beach and watch a movie: perfection!

 Northern Mariana Islands

-Officially known as the Commonwealth of the Northern Mariana Islands, this string of 14 islands, are a designated territory of the United States.
+Officially known as the Commonwealth of the Northern Mariana Islands, this string of 14 islands, is a designated territory of the United States.

-What's the Weather Like?
-The Northern Mariana Islands have a tropical climate, with December—May as the dry season, and July—October the monsoon season.
-The largest island in the territory, Saipan, is in the Guiness Book of Records for having the world's most equable temperature, at 80 degrees year-round.
+- Weather: The Northern Mariana Islands have a tropical climate, with December—May as the dry season, and July—October the monsoon season.
+The largest island in the territory, Saipan, is in the Guinness Book of Records for having the world's most equable temperature, at 80 degrees year-round.

-How Do I Get There?
-There are no ferries that visit the Northern Mariana Islands, unless you'll be traveling by cruise ship.
+- How to get there: There are no ferries that visit the Northern Mariana Islands, unless you'll be traveling by cruise ship.
 You'll have to fly from the U.S, on a flight that transits through Guam.

-Where is It?
-Guam is in the Norther Pacific Ocean, to the east of The Philippines, and just south of the Northern Mariana Islands.
+- Location: Guam is in the Northern Pacific Ocean, to the east of The Philippines, and just south of the Northern Mariana Islands.

-What's the Weather Like?
-Guam has a tropical climate, with December - May being the dry season, and July - October the monsoon season.
-Be aware that Guam is in a part of the Pacific Ocean called Typhoon Alley -- typhoons affect Guam on an average of once every eight years, typically at the end of the monsoon.
+- Weather: Guam has a tropical climate, with December - May being the dry season, and July - October the monsoon season.
+Be aware that Guam is in a part of the Pacific Ocean called Typhoon Alley —typhoons affect Guam on an average of once every eight years, typically at the end of the monsoon.

-How Do I Get There?
-There are no ferries that visit the Northern Mariana Islands, unless you'll be traveling by cruise ship.
+- How to get there: There are no ferries that visit the Northern Mariana Islands unless you'll be traveling by cruise ship.
 You'll have to fly from the U.S, typically from Hawaii.

-What Is There to Do?
-SCUBA diving is the main attraction in Guam, which is known for having The Blue Hole, which involves dropping down a hole in a coral reef.
+- What to do: SCUBA diving is the main attraction in Guam, which is known for having The Blue Hole, which involves dropping down a hole in a coral reef.
 You can also dive with two Japanese warships from World War II.

 American Samoa is an unincorporated territory of the United States and comprises of six islands.

-What's the Weather Like?
-American Samoa has a tropical climate but is wet all year round.
-October - April is the wet season, but it's not uncommon for it to actually be drier than the dry season!
+- Weather: American Samoa has a tropical climate but is wet all year round.
+October to April is the wet season, but it's not uncommon for it to actually be drier than the dry season!
 Plan for rain, no matter what time of year you'll be visiting.

-How Do I Get There?
-Cruise and cargo ships visit Pago Pago, the capital, but your best bet is to fly directly from the United States.
+- How to get there: Cruise and cargo ships visit Pago Pago, the capital, but your best bet is to fly directly from the United States.

-What Is There to Do?
-Include the National Park of American Samoa on your list, and plan to spend your time beach hopping, diving and snorkeling.
+- What to do: Include the National Park of American Samoa on your list, and plan to spend your time beach hopping, diving and snorkeling.

 Bonus: The Caribbean if You're on a Cruise Ship